osgi/osgi.enroute.site/_tutorial/022-tutorial_osgi_runtime.md

         osgi.wiring.package; javax.ws.rs 2.1.0 from org.apache.aries.javax.jax.rs-api [5]
 {: .shell }

-Indicates that looking at the `osgi.wiring.package` namespacem, `org.osgi.enroute.examples.quickstart.rest.impl` has a runtime Requirement on `javax.ws.rs 2.1.0`, which has been successfully satisfied by `org.apache.aries.javax.jax.rs-api`.
+Indicates that looking at the `osgi.wiring.package` namespace, `org.osgi.enroute.examples.quickstart.rest.impl` has a runtime Requirement on `javax.ws.rs 2.1.0`, which has been successfully satisfied by `org.apache.aries.javax.jax.rs-api`.

-### Component level diagnostics
+### Component Level Diagnostics

-Your bundles may be correctly installed and running, but your application still not functioning as is it should.
+Your bundles may be correctly installed and running, but your application may still not be functioning as is it should.

-The Declarative Services `scr` commands provide information on the runtime status and configuration of your Declarative Services Components.
+The Declarative Services `scr` commands provide information on the runtime status and configuration of your Declarative Services (DS) components.

 The `scr:list` lists all running DS components.